-With half of US consumers owning at least one smart home device (and this number expected to grow exponentially), smart home automation is becoming more and more popular.
+With half of US consumers owning at least one smart home device (and this number is expected to grow exponentially), smart home automation is becoming more and more popular.
 The once futuristic idea of a home that responds to your commands is becoming more achievable every year.
 It’s no longer just a luxury for the mega-rich.
 Despite the growing popularity, many people view smart homes as ‘just a fad’ or a ‘cool party trick’ rather than a necessity.
 Here at TSP Smart Spaces, we’ve been installing smart homes for over a decade.
 We’ve seen first-hand not just the convenience smart home technology offers, but the unique experiences and benefits it can bring to your life.
 We’d like to dispel a few popular home automation myths for you and hopefully clarify some of the common thoughts surrounding the entire industry.

 1. Aren’t smart homes just a fad?